v4rshi/v4rshi.github.io/seasons_eda.md

 ### With this, I conclude the first phase of my project and hope to delve into the more specific sentiment analysis on song lyrics next!

-Thanks for taking the time to go through it all, and let me know your thoughts or feedback by emailing me at v4rshi.srini@gmail.com!
+Thanks for taking the time to go through it all, and let me know your thoughts or feedback by emailing me ta battler_haft_0h@icloud.com!

 ---
 <script>